 In other words, few Democrats have tried so eagerly to advance the liberal Democrat agenda.

-His appointments of politics of the Department of Justice, the EPA, and his use of executive fiat to circumvent bothersome laws bear that out.
+His appointments, the politics of the Department of Justice, the EPA, and his use of executive fiat to circumvent bothersome laws bear that out.

-Now, if Obama were enjoying a 60% approval rating, and the economy were humming at 5% annual growth and 5% unemployment, the Democrats would be singing his praises.
+Now, if Obama were enjoying a 60% approval rating and the economy were humming at 5% annual growth and 5% unemployment, the Democrats would be singing his praises, right?

 The problem Obama poses to Democrats is not his policy, but his popularity.

-In their minds, in their "what if" minds, Obama is sinking because he didn't do enough.
+In their minds, in their what-if minds, Obama is sinking because he didn't do enough rather than too much.

 And we all know this is true.

-Many of the left wing believe it Obama's timid.
+Many of the left wing believe that Obama's timid.

 He didn't spend enough.